CodeChron/fullstack-js-with-meteor-react-docs/04_create_notes.md

 - Listing existing notes

 Add a NotesContainer
+**Render NotesContainer as a top-level component (this is new from the preview version, we need to do this because we want to have a top-level container structure to handle component state for the entire page)**

-Render NotesContainer as a top-level component (when we add users, we'll switch this to users container
+(when we add users, we'll switch this to users container)

 Add SingleFieldSubmit to AppLayout and handle create note via props.